GabrielTrier/ece-devops-trier-malloi/README.md

 Then, you can access the Grafana dashboard at http://localhost:3000.

 In order to test make sure that Grafana and Pormetheus are installed on your k8s clusters.

+We are able to monitor CPU and memory usage through a dashboard visible in the `\images` folder.
  ## Links
 - Docker hub link: https://hub.docker.com/r/gabrieltrier/userapi
 - Microsoft Azure acces point: https://devopstriermalloiheimburger.azurewebsites.net/

 ## Images folder
  Please note that there is an image folder to illustrate functionnal parts of the project `\images`.
 ## Authors

 - Gabriel Trier